 Jarrar recently received the 2021 Young Artist of the Year award from A M Qattan Foundation, a Palestine- and United Kingdom–based nonprofit organization, for her large-scale work, Into the Ether and Out of Our Anguish.
 Her life as a Palestinian woman informs and inspires her work, reflecting the sadness, anger, perseverance, and, ultimately, the hope she and many Palestinians across the world feel about their struggle for a free Palestine.

 In December, Jarrar released The Drowning Valley, the first part of Into the Ether and Out of Our Anguish.
 In her previous work, Seamstress, she focused on the stories and histories of Palestinian women as told by the women themselves.
 Her latest work imagines a post-occupation future within Marj Sanur, a valley located in Jenin, a city in the occupied West Bank of Palestine, and also the home village of her father.
 Known as “The Drowning Valley,” the area is surrounded by a chain of mountains and various other towns.
 During the rainy winter season, the valley becomes a shallow lake, hence the nickname.
 The lake is a beautiful phenomenon but also means disaster for the nearby farmers whose crops are destroyed in its formation.
 Also, the impacts of the global climate crisis on the region has caused the lake to become permanent, as opposed to its traditional appearance every 10 years.
-Further, Jarrar says few Palestinians in the region are able to see the lake due to the Israeli government’s 440-mile separation wall, dubbed the Apartheid Wall by Palestinians and activists.
+Further, the lake has served as an inadequate stand-in for the Mediterranean Sea, which few West Bank and Jerusalem ID holders are able to see due to the Israeli government’s discriminatory policies and embrace of apartheid against Palestinians.

 It is here that Jarrar imagines a sort of parallel universe, a spiritual plane wherein Palestinians have achieved supernatural powers and teleportation, allowing them to transport to the sea and into the ether to other spiritual planes inaccessible to others.
 The Drowning Valley begins with the title track, a foreboding solo piano piece of plaintive melody.
 This is followed by another version of “The Drowning Valley,” with a string quartet.
 The melancholy piano melody of the first version becomes more stirring and insistent within the context of the quartet, Jarrar’s piano theme continuing to haunt underneath.